• Skip to primary navigation

 • Nails

-• Painting supplies: roller, paint brush, primer, paint, stain (if you want to stain first, this is optional)
+• Painting supplies: roller, paintbrush, primer, paint, stain (if you want to stain first, this is optional)

 • Sandpaper